Anti-concentration applied to roots of randomized derivatives of polynomials: Conclusion and Future Directions

 We believe that the conclusion of Theorem \ref{thm:a.e.converg_n_logn_derivative_prop3}, Theorem \ref{thm:a.e.converg_n_logn_derivative_prop5}, Theorem \ref{thm:prop8} and Theorem \ref{thm:a.e.converg_n_logn_derivative_prop9} are suboptimal, and that in fact the same statement should hold with order $o(n)$ of randomized derivatives.
 Moreover, although we made important progress with $o(\frac{n}{\log n})$, there is still room for improvement.
 It would be great if one can make a connection between our results with randomized derivatives and the usual derivatives case which corresponds to $\beta =\infty$ in our setting.
 We also refer to \cite{michelen2022zeros} and \cite{michelen2023almost} for related conjectures.

 \textbf{Acknowledgments.} AG thanks the European ERC 101054746 grant ELISA for its support (indirect costs).
 TV is supported in part by NSF grant DMS-2005493.
 He also thanks Jonas Jalowy and Zakhar Kabluchko for useful discussions.
+The authors would like to thank the anonymous referee for carefully reading the earlier version of this manuscript and provided valuable suggestions.